This is a quick and easy baby quilt pattern using simple raw edge applique.

 White or Low Volume Background Fabric:

-From your bright and colorful scraps:
+From your bright and colorful cotton fabrics:

 21 3” x 3” squares which will be cut down into 21 raindrops using the printable template or AccuQuilt Crazy Petals Die 55326